-Ninina Bakery is a new eatery in Buenos Aires with delightful desserts and a novel approach to bakery interior design.
-Owner Emmanuel Paglayan, true to his Armenian heritage, offers delicacies such as Baba Ghannouj and Hummus in addition to a wide selection of baked goods and cakes to his ever increasing clientele.
+Ninina Bakery is a new eatery in Buenos Aires with delightful desserts and a novel approach to bakery design.
+True to his Armenian heritage, owner Emmanuel Paglayan offers to his ever increasing clientele delicacies such as baba ganoush and hummus that come as a good balance to the generous offer of baking goods.

-The interior designer used the sleek countertops and tables, the unpretentious lines on the chairs, and the overall utilitarian simplicity as a backdrop to place the extravagant cakes and decadent desserts in the center of attention.
-From chocolaty delights to light fruit pastries, Ninina Bakery has something to satisfy everyone’s sweet tooth.
+The interior designer used the sleek countertops and tables, the unpretentious lines of the chairs and the overall utilitarian simplicity as a backdrop to place the extravagant cakes and decadent desserts in the center of attention.
+From chocolate delights to light fruit pastries, Ninina Bakery has something to satisfy everyone’s sweet tooth.
 Yet, it is also a great place for a casual lunch or for spending an hour over a delightful cup of tea or coffee.

-The kitchen’s glass roof, the large windows, the overall wooden floors and wall paneling exude a natural, unassuming, tranquil feel.
-Balancing the minimalist décor, well-placed spot lighting creates a cozy, comfortable, relaxed atmosphere that is sure to bring back clients time and again.
+The kitchen’s glass roof, the large windows, the overall wooden floors and wall paneling exude a natural, unassuming and tranquil feel.
+Balancing the minimalist décor, well-placed spot lighting creates a cozy, comfortable and relaxed atmosphere that is sure to bring back clients time and again.

 Also, take a look at the “Branding By Interior” e-book, the only book written on this subject at this time.
 It brings insight into how you can turn your business into a market-dominating competitor by using human cognitive responses.